EyasuTeshome/shifttracker/interview-prep/create-first-version-of-your-Linkedin-v2.md

 **Apply what you've learned**

-1. Take 5 minutes to copy/paste your elevator pitch and preferred stack into the "About" section, and to write a short call to action.
+1. Copy/paste your elevator pitch, add the necessary information and preferred stack into the "About" section, and write a short call to action.

 ## Curate your list of featured projects